 Viva AKA Viva voce – viva voce means by or with the living voice, so the viva is a spoken examination commonly used for research degrees and some taught master’s programmes.
 The student has to answer questions and defend the written thesis that they have submitted, demonstrating that it is their own original work and they understand its relationship to the wider research field.

 VLE – Virtual Learning Environment – a VLE is an online system that allows students to study and learn online, access learning resources, and interact with fellow students and staff.
-Coventry University operates two VLE, Moodle and Mahara, through CUOnline.
+Coventry University uses Aula.

-Widening access, widening participation – This is when a funding council, institution or other organisation implements policies and engages in activities designed to ensure that all those with the potential to benefit from higher education have the opportunity to do so whatever their background and whenever they need it.
+Widening access; widening participation – This is when a funding council, institution or other organisation implements policies and engages in activities designed to ensure that all those with the potential to enter, succeed and benefit from higher education have the opportunity to do so- whatever their background and whenever they need it.

 Work-based learning – Learning delivered by a university, college or other training provider in the workplace, normally under the supervision of a person from the same company as well as a professional teacher from outside the company.